University Catalog

 To declare a major for a fall semester, qualified applicants will submit their request to declare a major in the School of Architecture office at the completion of the spring semester, by the department specified deadline.

-Consideration for fall admission into the major studies programs for qualified summer applicants will be based on space availability.
+Consideration for fall admission into the major studies programs for qualified summer applicants will be based on an individual basis.

 Official records of coursework taken at other institutions or universities must be submitted to the advising office of the School of Architecture before a student can file a Major Declaration form.
 It is the student's responsibility to ensure that all coursework is transferred to the Office of Admissions at UT Arlington in a timely manner.